 Progress will be achieved in the development of Computational Fluid Dynamics algorithms and software consistent with models of separated flows around bluff bodies, supported by aerodynamics testing in the newly developed NIST civil engineering wind tunnel.
 The software will be capable of simulating effectively the aerodynamic loads on buildings immersed in atmospheric flows.
 This effort will substantially reduce the need for slow and expensive wind tunnel testing; eliminate uncertainties due to Reynolds number violation effects; and allow the routine production of "on-demand" detailed estimates of wind loads for Database-Assisted Design and other structural design applications, including performance-based and non-linear behavior based structural design.

-Aerodynamic loading: (a) Synthesize comprehensive aerodynamic database from published and publicly available wind tunnel and field data (2015); (b) use analysis of the synthesized database to develop improved methods for estimation of wind loads on the building envelope (2016), MWFRS (2017), and building elements that act as or support both the envelope (i.e., components and cladding) and the MWFRS, such as exterior load bearing walls and roof trusses (2018); (c) develop pre-standard provisions for the ASCE 7 standard for wind loads on the building envelope (2016), the MWFRS (2018), and building elements acting as both (2019); and (d) enhance the previously developed Database-Assisted Design software to enable use of the much larger TPU aerodynamic database, which will greatly expand the range of building geometries (2015).
+Aerodynamic loading: (a) Synthesize comprehensive aerodynamic database from published and publicly available wind tunnel and field data (2015); (b) use analysis of the synthesized database to develop improved methods for estimation of wind loads on the MWFRS , building envelope (i.e., components and cladding), and building elements that act as or support both the envelope and the MWFRS, such as exterior load bearing walls and roof trusses; (c) develop pre-standard provisions for the ASCE 7 standard for wind loads on the MWFRS, building envelope, and building elements acting as both; and (d) enhance the previously developed Database-Assisted Design software to enable use of the much larger TPU aerodynamic database, which will greatly expand the range of building geometries.

-Computational Wind Engineering (CWE): (a) Perform state-of-the-art review for simulation of the planetary boundary layer (2015); (b) develop inflow boundary conditions for engineering models of turbulent flows (2015); (c) use publicly available open source CFD software and experiment design techniques to assess sensitivity of aerodynamic pressures on a rectangular cylinder induced by uniform, smooth flow to parameters of the simulation (time step, grid type, configuration and size, type and order of numerical scheme, computational domain size, turbulence model) (2016); (d) perform comparison between CFD time series pressure estimates and wind tunnel pressure measurements for rectangular cylinder in uniform smooth flow (2016); (e) develop method for simulating shear flow with Atmospheric Boundary Layer target turbulence and mean flow characteristics by using item (b) above at inflow boundary and appropriate conditions at other boundaries (2017); (f) repeat the items (c) and (d) above for simulation of flow over a rectangular cylinder immersed in shear flow by using item (e) above (2018); (g) revise modeling of flow near separation lines in light of results of comparisons (such as tuning turbulence model parameters) (2019); (h) develop methods for reducing computational resources and times via development of wall functions and simplified flow models (2019).
-Coastal Inundation: Determine data needs and Investigate suitability of existing storm surge databases for application of NIST method for probabilistic assessment of combined hurricane wind, surge and waves (2017).
+Computational Wind Engineering (CWE): (a) Perform state-of-the-art review for simulation of the planetary boundary layer; (b) develop inflow boundary conditions for engineering models of turbulent flows; (c) use publicly available open source CFD software and experiment design techniques to assess sensitivity of aerodynamic pressures on a rectangular cylinder induced by uniform, smooth flow to parameters of the simulation (time step, grid type, configuration and size, type and order of numerical scheme, computational domain size, turbulence model); (d) perform comparison between CFD time series pressure estimates and wind tunnel pressure measurements for rectangular cylinder in uniform smooth flow; (e) develop method for simulating shear flow with Atmospheric Boundary Layer target turbulence and mean flow characteristics by using item (b) above at inflow boundary and appropriate conditions at other boundaries; (f) repeat the items (c) and (d) above for simulation of flow over a rectangular cylinder immersed in shear flow by using item (e) above; (g) revise modeling of flow near separation lines in light of results of comparisons (such as tuning turbulence model parameters); (h) develop methods for reducing computational resources and times via development of wall functions and simplified flow models.

 Potential Research Impacts: